Local elections 2025: Guide to every council and mayoral contest

 All estimated declaration times are for Friday May 2.

-– Buckinghamshire (estimated declaration time: 3pm)The Conservatives’ long dominance of local politics in Buckinghamshire has turned the council into not so much a blue wall as a blue fortress.
+– Buckinghamshire (full result expected by 3pm)The Conservatives’ long dominance of local politics in Buckinghamshire has turned the council into not so much a blue wall as a blue fortress.

 The party has enjoyed a majority here since 1974 and currently has 105 of the 147 seats.